streetcomplete/StreetComplete/README.md

 * Turn restriction overlay
 * Settings
   * Additional darker dark theme
-  * Background map can be changed to aerial / satellite imagery
+  * Background map can be changed to aerial / satellite imagery (currently disabled)
   * Separate deletion of quest and map tile cache
   * Adjust location update intervals
   * Log reader (not a setting, but it's in the menu)